 The Company has been working closely with the CWU and other stakeholders to make the Collective Pension Plan a reality for Royal Mail and its people.
 It will contain a Collective Defined Contribution section and a Lump Sum section (similar in nature to the DBCBS).
-The Pensions Bill, which will enable collective defined contribution pension schemes under UK law, received Royal Assent through Parliament.
-Once the necessary further legislative and regulatory changes have been made, Royal Mail aims to set up the first scheme of this kind in the UK.

 The RMCPP will replace the transitional DBCBS.